Workload Capabilities include:

 The number of agent team members is shown for each team.

 You must enter the number of expected evaluations per week for each agent on that team.

-PlayVox will indicate, in the far right column, how many evaluations are required per week for the entire team of agents.
+PlayVox will indicate, in the far right column, how many evaluations are required per assignment for the entire team of agents.

 Workload percentages might result in a decimal number, therefore, PlayVox will round down to the nearest whole number.

-Workloads pull and assign interactions to analysts on a weekly basis.
-Each week the workload automatically resets with new customer interaction assignments using the parameters set.
-Configure a workload once, and it runs automatically every week.
+Workloads pull and assign interactions to analysts on the chosen frequency (daily, weekly, or monthly).
+Each time the workload automatically resets with new customer interaction assignments using the parameters set.
+Configure a workload once, and it will run automatically.

 4. When finished, hit the green Next button at the bottom right corner of the screen.
 Or click on the next section: 2.
 Define analyst workload.

 5. Next, you will define the workload for each analyst.
 Not every analyst may have the same workload.

 6. Select the analysts that will participate in this workload.
 You can select multiple analysts.